broguinn/broguinn/_posts/2017-1-27-how-to-kill-your-vm.md

 ## An Ounce of Prevention

 Later that day I pinged other engineers about if I could have done anything differently.
-According to them, it might have been possible to salvage the machine by using `virsh` to get into the machine without loading limits.conf.
+According to them, it might have been possible to salvage the machine by using `virsh`<sup>[3](#myfootnote4)</sup> to get into the machine without loading limits.conf.
 Who knew!

 Now that I had a completely fresh VM to re-provision, I realized that I could really use a dotfiles repo.
-This is a collection of shell scripts and global conf files you keep in VCS so that whenever you enter a new machine, it will automatically be set up the way you like, with the correct shell interpreter, binaries, and themes.
+This is a collection of shell scripts and global conf files you keep in a VCS so that whenever you enter a new machine, it will automatically be set up the way you like, with the correct shell interpreter, binaries, and themes.

 I found [nicksp's dotfiles](https://github.com/nicksp/dotfiles), which includes [sensible OS X defaults](https://github.com/nicksp/dotfiles/blob/master/osx/set-defaults.sh), (as well as support for oh-my-zsh, npm, and a nifty powershell-based theme) via the [Github dotfiles page](github.dotfies.io).
 However, it includes several commands and settings that don't work on my CENTOS 7-based VM, and I wanted the opportunity to configure the aesthetics of the theme.